skoczen/polytester/README.md

 #### 1.0 - Jan 27, 2015 - "Rick James"

-- all RDD features in, we're using polytester in production.
+- All RDD features in, we're using polytester in production.

 #### 0.1.3 - Jan 22, 2015